python/cpython/Doc/library/urllib.request.rst

 .. class:: HTTPBasicAuthHandler(password_mgr=None)

    Handle authentication with the remote host. *password_mgr*, if given, should be something that is compatible with :class:`HTTPPasswordMgr`; refer to section :ref:`http-password-mgr` for information on the interface that must be supported.
+HTTPBasicAuthHandler will raise a :exc:`ValueError` when presented with a wrong Authentication scheme.

 .. class:: ProxyBasicAuthHandler(password_mgr=None)